trayanm/binance-account-read/README.md

 The objective of this project is to showcase the practical application of `meteor`.
 The project highlights the following key concepts:
 - `methods` - remote functions that `meteor` clients can invoke with `Meteor.call`
 - `publish` and `subscribe` - `meteor` servers publish sets of records, allowing clients to subscribe to these sets
-- settings - set a `settings.json` structure to handle app configuration and settings
+- settings - set custom configuration structure in `settings-dev.json`

+# Before you start
+Obtain API key and Secret key from https://testnet.binance.vision

 # Tech stack
-- meteor
+- meteor 2.12
 - Node.js version >= 10 and <= 14
 - react 18.2.0

-# Using NVM to handle Node.js version
+# Using NVM to handle Node.js versions
 You can handle different Node.js version with `nvm`.

 - Install Node.js version 12 (or other version >= 10 and <= 14)